manishmadugula/Notes/Code/design_patterns.md

 # Common Concepts
+## Prefer Composition over inheritance
+ Classes and objects created through inheritance are tightly coupled because changing the parent or superclass in an inheritance relationship risks breaking your code.
+Classes and objects created through composition are loosely coupled, meaning that you can more easily change the component parts without breaking your code.

 - Inheritance is not for code reuse.
 - Inheritance is not for sharing behavior.
 - Conditional breeds.
 Returning boolean usually prokes conditionals elsewhere in system.